50 Food Gifts from 50 States

 Delaware: A Pizza Present

 Rehoboth Beach's Nicola Pizza is famous for the Nic-o-Boli, a stromboli/calzone combination that owner Nicholas Caggiano originally whipped up for his employees for an easy shift meal in the '70s, which has since grown into a phenomenon.
-Share the Italian tradition with Nicola's Gift Pail, including 3 jars of Mama Sugo's, one pound of pasta, pasta server and towel.
+Share the Italian tradition with Nicola's Gift Pail, including 3 jars of Mama Nicola's Sugo, one pound of pasta, pasta server and towel.
 Call for pricing.

 Georgia: Be a Peach!